keu/docs/astro/connect-gcp.md

 :::info

-This connection option is only available for dedicated Astro Hosted clusters.
+This connection option is available only for dedicated Astro Hosted clusters and Astro Hybrid.

 :::